apache/rocketmq-dashboard/README.md

 ## Contributing

 We are always very happy to have contributions, whether for trivial cleanups or big new features.
-Please see the RocketMQ main website to read [details](http://rocketmq.apache.org/docs/how-to-contribute/).
+Please see the RocketMQ main website to read the [details](http://rocketmq.apache.org/docs/how-to-contribute/).

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) Copyright (C) Apache Software Foundation